Halochkin/CustomWebComponents/EventComposition/1e_nativeEventCascades/WhatIs_input.md

 1. Block `beforeinput` event to avoid double character input;
 2. Then it adds a function `toggleTick` that allows to delay event dispatching;
 3. Then it adds a `InputController` that listens for keydown and keypress events.
-4. Taking into account the fact that 'keydown' event responds to ALL keys on the keyboard, and 'keypress' only to the actual input characters - InputController.keydown responds only to `Backspace` key which removes the last character.
+4. Taking into account the fact that `keydown` event responds to ALL keys on the keyboard, and `keypress` only to the actual input characters - InputController.keydown responds only to `Backspace` key which removes the last character.
 We do not add any filters for the `keypress` event because, as mentioned earlier, this event is only activated with the actual input characters.
 5. Once the `InputController` receives an appropriate trigger event, it
     * creates a new `my-beforeinput` event and dispatch it;
     * creates a new `my-input event`